n76/Local-GSM-Backend/README.md

 You can improve the quality of the data used by this location provider by contributing to either or both of those projects.

+See http://opencellid.org for information about the OpenCellID project and see https://location.services.mozilla.com for information about the Mozilla Location Services initiative.

 This software is licensed as "Apache License, Version 2.0" unless noted otherwise.